OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Console/Installing-the-Console.md

 ### Installing Using the Setup Wizard

+> **NOTE** This section is only valid for firmwares v0.2.0 and below.
+In v0.2.1 the Console and Setup Wizard were replaced with OnionOS and a new setup wizard.
+Learn more about [OnionOS on the Onion blog](https://onion.io/2bt-onion-os/).

 If you have set up the Omega and didn't install the console, skip to the Software page and make sure the checkbox is checked.
 ![checkbox](https://raw.githubusercontent.com/OnionIoT/Onion-Docs/master/Omega2/Documentation/Get-Started/img/installing-console-checkmark.png)